kavana-14/Kubernetes-basic-Learnings/README.md

 <br>
 <b>Kubectl: </b><br>

-Kubectl is a command line for Kubernetes.
+Kubectl is a command line tool for Kubernetes.
 We can interact with clusters through kubectl.

 <b>Install kubectl for linux- (Ubuntu 22.04)</b><br>